valkey-io/valkey-doc/docs/management/optimization/cpu-profiling.md

 ## Filling the performance checklist

-Redis is developed with a great emphasis on performance.
+Valkey is developed with a great emphasis on performance.
 We do our best with every release to make sure you'll experience a very stable and fast product.

-Nevertheless, if you're finding room to improve the efficiency of Redis or are pursuing a performance regression investigation you will need a concise methodical way of monitoring and analyzing Redis performance.
+Nevertheless, if you're finding room to improve the efficiency of Valkey or are pursuing a performance regression investigation you will need a concise methodical way of monitoring and analyzing Valkey performance.

 To do so you can rely on different methodologies (some more suited than other depending on the class of issues/analysis we intend to make).
 A curated list